ii/coredns/plugin/debug/README.md

 # debug

+## Name

-*debug* disables the automatic recovery upon a crash so that you'll get a nice stack trace.
+*debug* - disables the automatic recovery upon a crash so that you'll get a nice stack trace.

+## Description

 Note that the *errors* plugin (if loaded) will also set a `recover` negating this setting.
 The main use of *debug* is to help testing.